Category Archives: Data

 International System (decimal) ISO/IEC 80000-13 (binary)

-Multiple (symbol) IF Multiple (symbol) ISO/IEC
+Multiple (symbol) IS Multiple (symbol) ISO/IEC

 kilobyte (kB) 10^3 kibibyte (KiB) 2^{10}